kvo189/UAB-Group-Project-Farm-App/README.md

 <h3> Application Requirements </h3>

-This project was created with Java JDK 8 (also listed as 1.8) and JavaFX.
+This project was created with Java JDK 8 (often listed as version string 1.8) and JavaFX.
 Our team used IntelliJ IDEA to create this project.

-We recommend you use IntelliJ when viewing and running this.
+**We recommend you use IntelliJ when viewing this code or running the project.
+Eclipse may or may not require some tweaking of code or settings to have work properly (migrating projects between Eclipse and IntelliJ is often unpredictable)**

 <h3>Undergraduate Group 5 Members & Contributions</h3>

-<br>**Danny Do:** Composite, Component, Item Container, UML Diagram
+<br>**Danny Do:** Composite Implementation, Component, Item Container, UML Diagram, miscellaneous code assistance
-<br>**Kevin Pham:** Composite, Component, Item Container, UML Diagram
+<br>**Kevin Pham:** Composite Implementation, Component, Item Container, UML Diagram, miscellaneous code assistance
-<br>**Khang Vo:** Singleton Implementation, worked on Drone Animation, Visualization, debugging and miscellaneous code assistance.
+<br>**Khang Vo:** Singleton Implementation, worked on Drone Animation, Dashboard, Visualization, debugging and miscellaneous code assistance.
-<br>**Will Watts:** Gitlab setup, Readme file, misc. git related assistance for team, debugging and misc. code assistance
+<br>**Will Watts:** Gitlab setup, Readme file, Drone.png, UML, misc. git related assistance/documentation for team, debugging and misc. code/tasks
-<br>**Taylor Whitt:** Drone Animation, Miscellaneous Code Assistance
+<br>**Taylor Witt:** Composite Implementation, Drone Animation, UML, Item, Miscellaneous Code Assistance